-WASHINGTON, DC - The U.S. House of Representatives voted today to protect jobs and reduce onerous regulations with passage of H.R.
-2715, a bill to provide the Consumer Product Safety Commission with greater authority and discretion in enforcing the consumer product safety laws.
+WASHINGTON, DC - President Obama today signed into law H.R.
+2715, a bill to provide the Consumer Product Safety Commission with greater authority and discretion in enforcing consumer product safety laws.
 The legislation makes immediate and targeted changes to a flawed 2008 law that would have forced potentially billions of dollars worth of goods to be pulled from store shelves beginning on August 15 without rapid congressional action.
-The legislation passed the House with strong bipartisan support by a vote of 421 to 2 and passed the Senate unanimously.
+The legislation passed the House with a vote of 421 to 2 and passed the Senate unanimously.

 WASHINGTON, DC -U.S. House Energy and Commerce Committee Chairman Fred Upton (R-MI) and Health Subcommittee Chairman Joe Pitts (R-PA) released the following statements after the 11th Circuit Court of Appeals ruled the individual mandate included in President Obama's health care law unconstitutional:

 WASHINGTON, DC - Commerce, Manufacturing, and Trade Subcommittee Chairman Mary Bono Mack (R-CA) sent a letter to McAfee, Inc. today seeking more information about the company's alarming new report entitled "Revealed: Operation Shady RAT."
 The report summarizes McAfee's findings regarding a widespread global hacking campaign taking place over the past five years.